Everything You Should See & Do at Adelaide Fringe Festival 2025

 Whether you’re after saucy cabaret, hilarious comedy or immersive experiential, here's everything you need to know about Adelaide Fringe Festival 2025.

-The most anticipated event in Adelaide’s festival calendar is finally here!
-The one and only Adelaide Fringe Festival 2025 is back, and – after scouring the guide in detail – we’re happy to report you can expect a jam-packed month of amazing art, theatre, comedy, music, workshops, magic and interactive immersion from February 21st to March 23rd.
+The most anticipated event in Adelaide’s festival calendar is here!
+The one and only Adelaide Fringe Festival 2025 is back, and – after scouring the guide in detail – we’re happy to report you can expect a jam-packed month of fantastic art, theatre, comedy, music, workshops, magic and interactive immersion from February 21st to March 23rd.

 There’s no better time to head into the CBD to discover the most exciting things to do and explore the laneways of Leigh Street, Peel Street and East End as bars and restaurants spill onto the streets.
 Soak up the buzzing atmosphere and enjoy a drink and a bite before heading into the epicentre of Fringe at Gluttony and the Garden of Unearthly Delights, where the world’s largest outdoor fringe fest awaits.